 PR: IMMB 250.
 Peer and faculty-led experiences to introduce students to the disciplines of medical microbiology.

-Review and discussion on current immunology and medical microbiology literarure.
+PR: IMMB 320 with a minimum grade of C-.
+Review and discussion on current immunology and medical microbiology literature.
 Seniors are required to lead one discussion session before graduation.

 IMMB 405.
 Scientific Integrity.
 1 Hour.